proudcloud/clouduino/Example Codes/GPIO example/README.md

 ﻿
 #		USING THE GPIO PINS

-Clouduino uses the Microchip MCP23S17 SPI I/O Expander Class created by Cort Buffington & Keith Neufeld. [https://github.com/n0mjs710/MCP23S17]
+Clouduino uses the Microchip MCP23S17 SPI I/O Expander Class created by [Cort Buffington & Keith Neufeld]. (https://github.com/n0mjs710/MCP23S17)

 The goal of their implementation is to provide a software interface that mimics the existing Arduino I/O functions: